openstack-archive/nova-solver-scheduler/README.md

 * This is a configuration sample for the solver-scheduler.
 Please add/modify these options in /etc/nova/nova.conf.
 * Note:
-    - Please make sure that options in the configuration file are not duplicated.
+    - Please carefully make sure that options in the configuration file are not duplicated.
 If an option name already exists, modify its value instead of adding a new one of the same name.
     - The module 'nova.scheduler.solvers.hosts_pulp_solver' is self-inclusive and non-pluggable for costs and constraints.
 Therefore, if the option 'scheduler_host_solver' is set to use this module, there is no need for additional costs/constraints configurations.
     - Please refer to the 'Configuration Details' section below for proper configuration and usage of costs and constraints.